 developed and made available for purchase by a family that has a household

-income of not more than one hundred forty per cent of the median income and that
+income of not more than one hundred forty per cent of the area median income

-SECTION 6. (a) From the effective date of this Act until the effective date of the new or amendatory rules adopted pursuant to section 5, the Hawaii community development authority shall not accept any planned development permit application for a planned development on a lot of at least 80,000 square feet.
+SECTION 8. (a) From the effective date of this Act until the effective date of the new or amended rules adopted pursuant to section 6 of this Act, the Hawaii community development authority shall not accept any planned development permit or base zone development permit application for a development on a lot that is three acres or greater in area.

-SECTION 8.
-Any major development subject to this Act for which the building permit application is pending on the effective date of this Act, shall not be subject to this Act or rules adopted pursuant to section 5 of this Act.
-Such a major development shall be subject to the statutes and rules in effect on the date of the building permit application.
+SECTION 9.
+Any planned development permit or base zone permit application for any development that is pending on the effective date of this Act shall not be subject to this Act or rules adopted pursuant to section 7 of this Act.
+The development shall be subject to the laws and rules in effect on the date of the permit application.

 SECTION 10.
 From the effective date of this Act until the effective date of the new or amended rules adopted pursuant to section 7, the Hawaii community development authority shall prohibit the developer of a lot three acres or greater in area in the Kakaako mauka area from submitting:

 (1) A building permit application for the development to the city and county of Honolulu; or

 (2) A subdivision application to subdivide or consolidate and subdivide any lot or lots that are three acres or greater in area.

 SECTION 11. (a) Twenty days prior to the convening of the regular session of 2017, the Hawaii community development authority shall submit a report to the legislature, including any proposed legislation, on the status of its reserved housing program in the Kakaako community development district.